Further information about Kung Fu Haiku and how to use its features.

 Q: Haiku is Japanese, Kung Fu is Chinese - why have you combined them?

 A: Nobody's perfect.
-And it sounded great at the time.
+And it sounded good at the time.

 Q: The syllable counter is returning the wrong number.